-As described in the law of 7 May 2017, the mission of the CT-College is as follows:
+As described in the Belgian legislation (see tab 'legislation'), the mission of the CT-College is as follows:

 Federal Agency for Medicines and Health Products

 The CT College is an independent body set up within the FPS for Public Health, Food Chain Safety and Environment (FPS HFCSE).

 How are we organized?

 Marlène Keck-Antoine (FR)